I might be wrong - but...

 3) So how many different critical materials (not just crude oil) come from the Middle East?

-This partial list has items that account for 20% to 50% (yes, one half) of the global supply, and a few scary thoughts (I’m not going to put links on each of these, you can look up the intel if you want to drill down.):
+This partial list has items from the Gulf that account for 20% to 50% (yes, one half) of the global supply, and a few scary thoughts (I’m not going to put links on each of these, you can look up the intel if you want to drill down.):

-Sulfur - Sounds boring, but this is used to make sulfuric acid which is necessary to refine copper, zinc, and other ores plus process a host of chemicals and pharmaceuticals in Every Damn Thing (tm).
+• Sulfur - Sounds boring, but this is used to make sulfuric acid which is necessary to refine copper, zinc, and other ores plus process a host of chemicals and pharmaceuticals and Every Damn Thing (tm).

-Fertilizer - And here we are going into planting season in the Northern Hemisphere.
+• Fertilizer - And here we are going into planting season in the Northern Hemisphere.
 Expect these prices to skyrocket, putting further pressure on the American farmers that are already under water.
 Plus their diesel is going to skyrocket.
 Plus the logistics issue mentioned above - it’s going to be a terrible year for farmers and any of you that like to eat.
+Note that Russia just stopped all fertilizer exports, that’s another big chunk of global supply.

-Helium, Argon, Neon - USA and EU have their own supply but don’t share (there is already a shortage).
+• Helium, Argon, Neon - USA and EU have their own supply but don’t share (there is already a shortage).
 You need noble gases to make computer chips, for instance, run an MRI or other sensitive measuring system, keep your atomic clocks working, and so forth.
+EDIT March 14: https://www.tomshardware.com/tech-industry/qatar-helium-shutdown-puts-chip-supply-chain-on-a-two-week-clock

 Summary: Well, there you go.
 I’m your agent of sunshine and cheer, as always.